polius/meteornext-docs/docs/guides/deployments.md

 **EXECUTIONS**

 Shows all the executions done in the current deployment.
-In this dialog we can see a previous execution by clicking the right arrow in the last column of the table.
+In this screen, we can see a previous execution by clicking the right arrow in the last column of the table.

 ![alt text](../../assets/deployments/executions.png "Deployment - Executions")